AdityaNG/VIVIP/README.md

 Please read [Contributing](https://github.com/AdityaNG/VIVP/blob/main/CONTRIBUTING.md).

 ### TODO List
-1. Add a run command
+1. (DONE) Add a run command
+2. Add support fom non vpackage projects
-2. Install / Remove command triggers a FULL cache clear and re-download.
+3. Install / Remove command triggers a FULL cache clear and re-download.
 This needs to be optimized
-3. Recursive imports need to be implemented with a dependency tree check
+4. Recursive imports need to be implemented with a dependency tree check
-4. Make use of version control to download a specific version of a package
+5. Make use of version control to download a specific version of a package
-5. Unit tests to see if package is functional
+6. Unit tests to see if package is functional

 ## License